saadi925/lectures-python-oop/README.md

 ## Acknowledgments

-Special thanks to [Your Name] for creating and sharing these valuable lectures on OOP and design patterns.
+Special thanks to [Saadi] for creating and sharing these valuable lectures on OOP and design patterns.